If the commit is the last one:

 Warning: Doing a rebase does change the commit history – it changes the SHA of commits – so do not rebase a commit that has already been published otherwise you will end up with duplicated commits when your team merges your branch with their own branch.

-Protip: You can ignore that rule if you are working on a feature branch and you are about to merge your work with master and you just want to clean up things.
+and you just want to clean up things.
 Since you are going to be merging to master and then deleting the feature branch nobody is going to be affected.
 It is actually a good practice to do that in such a case.

-Trivia: You can’t rebase the first commit of a repository, unless you pass the --root option.
+Trivia: You can’t rebase the first commit of a repository, unless you pass the --root

 git reset --soft 'HEAD^'